It can be frustrating.

 Value-based goals are focused on what’s important to you, providing motivation and energy.
 They move you towards the life you want to live.

-Intentional Living is a Process, Not One and Done
+Intentional Living is a Process, Not a Checkbox

 The goal isn’t perfection.
 The goal is to simply notice when your thoughts go off-track and to bring them back again.